- Not sure exactly which type of college campus is right for you? Here's what you need to ask yourself.

 How about feeling safe around campus?

 NYU has many services that keep me and my friends feeling safe.
 My personal favorite as a student is NYU’s “Safe Ride”.
 Safe ride is an on-demand shuttle service operating for free for NYU Students from any NYU Building to another from 12 am to 7 am.
 I never feel nervous walking home after those late-night study sessions!
 Also, another great feature of the NYU Mobile App is the mobile blue light.
 In addition to physical blue light buttons across campus like other universities, NYU has an extra element to keep their students safe on its urban campus.
-On the Safe NYU app, there is a blue light you can push, and a public safety officer will be with you immediately.
+On the Safe NYU app, there is a blue light you can push, and a campus safety officer will be with you immediately.
 I always have it open late at night for an added sense of reassurance.
-Wherever you go, you can feel safe in that NYU public safety has your back.
+Wherever you go, you can feel safe in that NYU Campus Safety has your back.

 What about rural campuses?

 There are definitely advantages to a rural campus for specific students.
 These campuses are typically gated and closed in.
 Walking around, there are only other students and professors, which may give a sense of familiarity and comfort.
 Being in a “college town” forces you to absorb yourself in the college, and Greek life tends to be at the forefront of campus life.
 Lastly, there are often more students from your area if you live nearby to campus.
 For some, those characteristics describe the perfect school for them!
 However, if students stop to think about what an urban campus like NYU New York City truly provides them, they may change their mind.

 What makes being IN and OF New York City so special?